Nine Realms THC cannabis flower

 James Russell Lowell

-THC Effects on the Body
+THC Effect on the Body

 But others might find themselves feeling a little anxious, paranoid, or with that racing heartbeat feeling - those aren't so fun.
 What's even trippier is that your surroundings, your mental state, even the potency of the THC can all influence your experience.
 It's a rollercoaster ride, and that unpredictability is one reason many stick with other products containing cannabis such as HHC gummies or THCP vapes, flowers and even edibles for that matter as they are developed in a lab with controlled potency achieving predictable high 100% of the time.

-The Good, the Bad, and the Controversial - THC's Potential Effects
+The Good and Bad THC's Potential Effects

-Teen rolling a joint
+Teen rolling a nine realms pre-rolls

-Addressing the Risks - Potential Concerns about THC's Impact
+Potential Concerns about THC's Impact

 This research on marijuana's effects has a huge challenge because of strict EU regulations.
 I'm telling you, it's been tough for researchers because cannabis is a Schedule 1 drug, forcing scientists to dance around red tape to conduct studies.
 But despite this, several key concerns have surfaced from these studies and reports.